bferg/joid/trunk/README.txt

 For unit tests:
   $ ant tests

   NOTE: To run the tests, you need to have a 'joid_test' database.
-Set it up like this.
-Note user name 'test'.

   $ mysqladmin -uroot -p<password> create joid_test
-  $ mysql -uroot -p<password> -Djoid_test
+  $ mysql -uroot -p<password> -Djoid_test < ./src/create.sql
-  mysql> grant all privileges on joid_test.* to 'test'@'localhost' \
-         identified by 'password';
-  mysql> flush privileges;
-  mysql> exit;

 See src/examples for example usage.